omeka/omeka-s-enduser/docs/modules/mapping.md

 The Groups section has two fields to start:

-- **Group by**: Select the type of group.
+- **Group by**: Select the type of group:
 	- Item sets
 	- Resource classes
 	- Property values (is exactly)
 	- Property values (contains)
 	- Property values (is item with ID)
 	- Properties (has any value).
-- **Feature type**: Select the type of feature to represent each group.
+- **Feature type**: Select the type of feature to represent each group:
 	- Polygon: A shape with boundaries around the outermost features.
 	- Point: The central point of all the group's items' locations.

 Once a user selects a "Group by" choice, the form should expand with more fields, based on the selection.

-A common field is filtering: when one grouping choice is made (such as group items by their class), you can then choose to filter items based on the other selections (such as only including items from a particular item set).
+Filtering options are also offered: when one grouping choice is made (such as group items by their class), you can then choose to filter items based on the other selections (such as only including items from a particular item set).
 These filters allow only one selection.

 ##### Group by Item sets